sreeharshau/about_me/side_projects.md

+Some of my side projects are showcased in this section.

 ## MuZero on Super Mario Bros

 I have attempted to evaluate MuZero, an algorithm for deep learning published by Google Deepmind in 2019, against Deep-Q-Networks with Double-Q-Learning, the state of the art model free algorithm.
 I have compared their performance using the game Super Mario Bros.
 Clips of an agent trained using MuZero playing the game can be found below: